Click for weather forecast

 Telephones in the offices are for school business.
 Due to the disruption caused, students will not be called from classes to take telephone calls.
 Only emergency messages will be given to students.
 Students will not be allowed to use these phones unless they are conducting school business or in the case of an emergency.

-Forgotten books, lunch, lunch money, homework, instruments, etc. do not constitute an emergency.
+- Forgotten books, lunch, lunch money, homework, Band Instruments, etc. do not constitute an emergency.

-Most cyber bulling takes place at home, so what can parents do to prevent it?
+Most cyber bullying takes place at home, so what can parents do to prevent it?
 Please click on the following link to find out.